Azerbaijan warns over pipelines as Nagorno-Karabakh tensions rise | Law-Order

 He also said a plan for Azerbaijan to be given control of certain areas around Nagorno-Karabakh should be brought to the negotiating table for discussion, but gave no details.
 Despite criticism from NATO allies of its stance in the conflict, Turkey reiterated its support for Azerbaijan.

-(Additional reporting by Ece Toksabay, Tuvan Gumrukcu and Nevzat Devranoglu in Ankara and by Gabrielle Tétrault-Farber, Tom Balmforth, Anton Kolodyazhnyy and Maria Kiselyova in Moscow; Writing by Margarita Antidze and Timothy Heritage, Editing by William Maclean and Catherine Evans)
+(Additional reporting by Ece Toksabay, Tuvan Gumrukcu and Nevzat Devranoglu in Ankara and by Gabrielle Tétrault-Farber, Tom Balmforth, Anton Kolodyazhnyy and Maria Kiselyova in Moscow; Writing by Margarita Antidze and Timothy Heritage, Editing by William Maclean, Catherine Evans and Alexandra Hudson)

 ALSO READ